littlektframework/littlekt/README.md

   * Full [LDtk](https://ldtk.io) map loading and rendering
 * **Virtual File System**:
   * A file system abstraction that allows for easy access for reading and writing files
-  * A flexibile asynchronous asset provider system
+  * A flexible asynchronous asset provider system
 * **Math**:
   * Matrix and vector classes
   * Bounding shapes and Bresenham implementations